wl-ahmed-saeed/gnu-javamail/README.md

 # GNU Java Mail (Jakarta Edition)
-his repository modules are based on modules provided by Classpath Extensions Softwar [(classpathx)](https://savannah.gnu.org/svn/?group=classpathx), which is part of the GNU Savannah Project.
+This repository modules are based on modules provided by Classpath Extensions Softwar [(classpathx)](https://savannah.gnu.org/svn/?group=classpathx), which is part of the GNU Savannah Project.
 The project has been migrated from Javax Mail to Jakarta Mail for modern Java EE compatibility.

 # Packages
 There are two main packages that provide JavaMail API functionality: